dhermes/bezier/docs/abi/curve.rst

                                    double *s, \
                                    double *curvature)

-   Get the curvature of a B |eacute| zier curve at a point.
+   Get the signed curvature of a B |eacute| zier curve at a point.
 See :func:`._get_curvature` for more details.

    .. note::